Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Step 2: Become a Resource for Valuable Information

-Here’s the harsh truth about strengthening your digital reputation: there’s no magic switch you can flip to turn it “on” and make it work immediately.
+Here’s the harsh truth about online reputation management: there’s no magic switch you can flip to turn it “on” and make it work immediately.

 Content marketing (becoming a trusted information resource) is no exception to this rule.
 Results happen slowly, and they happen over time.
-You increase sales by answering customers questions.
+You increase sales by answering customers questions using various digital platforms where customers spend their time.

 Producing content is a downright magical process for sales messaging.
 If you do it right, you’ll create content that continues to send you new prospects and customers for many years after you created it.